lowfatcomputing/amforth/doc/source/TG/recipes/Efficient-Bitmanipulation.rst

 Some Atmegas have a number of General Purpose
 IO Registers.
 They are not connected to any hardware but can be used with special instructions.
-The are executed in one CPU cycle and have the additional advantage to be interrupt safe.
+They are executed in one CPU cycle and have the additional advantage to be interrupt safe.

 This solution differs from the bitnames approach in